eugenekolo/github-scripts/README.md

 ## C++

+- [Street-Party](https://github.com/googleprojectzero/Street-Party) - Street Party is a suite of tools that allows the RTP streams of video conferencing implementations to be viewed and modified.
 - [MouClassInputInjection](https://github.com/changeofpace/MouClassInputInjection) - MouClassInputInjection implements a kernel interface for injecting mouse input data packets into the input data stream of HID USB mouse devices.
 - [MouHidInputHook](https://github.com/changeofpace/MouHidInputHook) - MouHidInputHook enables users to filter, modify, and inject mouse input data packets into the input data stream of HID USB mouse devices without modifying the mouse device stacks.
 - [art-tracer](https://github.com/oleavr/art-tracer) - ART tracing research